jonnicwolf/jonnicwolf/README.md

 In addition to my professional work, I'm a huge motorsports, boxing and football fan.
 When I'm not coding, I can be found mountain biking, swimming, or powerlifting.

-- 🔭 Currently working on a web store called the Stoned Cold Dreamery $ stoned_cold_dreamery
+- 🔭 Currently working on a chess game where the board is made of hexagons (look up hex-chess/ glinski's chess) $ hexChess.react
 - 🌱 I’m currently learning Swift

 <!--